Cigarette Packaging Explained

-Once the individual 20s or 10s pack has been wrapped, it can be collated and wrapped in clear film, collated and wrapped in printed film, collated and wrapped in paper or collated and boxed.
-After boxing, the pack is typically overwrapped.
+Once the individual 20s or 10s pack has been wrapped, it can be collated and wrapped in clear film, wrapped in printed film, collated and wrapped in paper or collated and boxed.
+After boxing, the pack is typically overwrapped using specialist machinery.

 The most typical format for secondary packaging is the 200s collation – 2 packs high by 5 packs wide.
 For maximum protection, especially if the product is destined for “duty-free”, a boxing machine collated and boxes the product before an overwrap is used to ensure pack integrity.
 If protection is less important and the 200s collation will be unwrapped at the retailer, then clear polypropylene wrapping film is an economic method of forming the collation.
 If it is unsure as to whether the collation is for direct sale or splitting down by the retailer, the use of either printed film or printed paper wrapping provides an economic method of packaging which is suitable for most sales channels.

 As an alternative to the 2 high by 5 wide pack is the 1 high by 2 wide by 5 deep pack which produces a “brick” of packs in very nearly the same proportion as the individual pack.
 These facsimile packs offer an attractive display face suitable for advertising or promotional purposes.

 A development of recent years, driven by taxation both high and low, has been the development of retail multipacks containing 40, 60, 80 or 100 cigarettes and at the other end of the scale duty-free packs containing 400, 600, 800, 1000 and as many as 1600 cigarettes.